stassev/QSL_Squasher/options.rst

    threshold is exceeded, then the code makes a refinement by sampling the point lying half-way on the Hilbert curve between those two points.

+.. c:macro:: MAX_REFINEMENTS

+   Specifies the maximum number of refinements the code will make before exiting.

 .. c:macro:: INTEGRATION_SCHEME

    Specifies the integration scheme.
 One can set this to ``EULER``